brito-rafa/linux-forensics-analysis/README.md

 config
 ======

-File citihpc-analysis.xml is required to exist on the same directory as the script.
+File linux-analysis.xml is required to exist on the same directory as the script.
 As of release 2.0, the default config files is tuned for low latency setting.
 In future, we will provide other templates for other applications such as grid.

 The names of the parameters inside of XML are intended to the self-explanatory.